 The end of The Wailers wasn’t really the end – some members of the group continued to reunite on occasion, performing their old hits in local venues such as The Swiss and the Snoqualmie Casino.
 In 2009, The Wailers collaborated with another Tacoma band, The Ventures, for the release of an album called “Two Car Garage” and a tour, in celebration of the 50 year anniversary of each band.

-Today, there are no living members of The Fabulous Wailers, but their music, their impact, and their record label (now managed by Buck Ormsby’s son, Gregory), remain.
+The Fabulous Wailers’ music, their impact, and their record label (now managed by Buck Ormsby’s son, Gregory), remain alive today.